simonspoerri/ha-wiser-by-feller/README.md

 3. Enter the IP address of your µGateway
 4. The buttons on your µGateway should start flashing purple and pink.
 Press one of them within 30 seconds

+### Configuration
+#### Allow missing µGateway data
+By default, the setup fails, if fields like fw_version or serial_nr are missing for devices in the API response.
+Enable this option for debug purposes to disable the check.
+See [this Wiser API GitHub issue for more details](https://github.com/Feller-AG/wiser-api/issues/43).

+**Warning:** Use with caution, this can affect entity IDs and functionality!
+You should always check the actual API output manually before checking this checkbox.

 ## Core principles of the integration
 * TODO